MitchyBAwesome/go-http-server-internal/README.md

 # CICD Lunch and Learn

 1. Simple Hello World App

-2. Run Simple Hello World App in Docker (Explain Docker File)
+2. Run Simple Hello World App in Docker:
+    - Dockerfile Basics (Imperative set of commands)
+        - FROM
+        - RUN
+        - ADD / COPY
+        - CMD

 3. Push Simple Hello World App to Source Control
     - Show Git
     - Create Repo
     - Add Remote

-    -
+**Now We Need Somewhere to Run This**

+4. Create an ECS Cluster and a placeholder Service

-4. Deploy Simple Hello World App to running ECS Cluster.
+5. Deploy Simple Hello World App to running ECS Cluster.

-5.
+6. Do a Deployment.

 ### It all starts with Source Code
 1. Simple Web App